AI proposes. People approve. Knowledge keeps itself honest.

 Every approved change is a signed, versioned update.
 You can read it, compare it, roll it back, or export the whole thing — nothing is locked inside WiseWare.
 AI never writes to canonical memory on its own; a human approves first, and the rule checks then run against what was approved.

 For the technical reader: canonical memory is plain markdown files in a regular git repository.
-Rules written in CEL check those records for things like stale evidence, missing obligations, and overdue reviews.
+Rules written in CEL check those records for things like stale evidence, missing criteria, and overdue reviews.

 - Source A transcript, chat, ticket, doc, or note is accepted as input.